-Aircraft Sensors: Aircraft-specific devices generate sensor data at regular intervals, e.g., 30 Hz (30 times a second), 15 Hz, 5 Hz, etc. The arrival of sensor data generates interrupts that notify mission computing applications to receive the incoming data
+Figure 4 shows a conventional architecture for distributing periodic I/O events throughout an avionics application.
+This example has the following participants: • Aircraft Sensors: Aircraft-specific devices generate sensor data at regular intervals (e.g., 30 Hz (i.e., 30 times a second), 15 Hz, 5 Hz, etc.).
+The arrival of sensor data generates interrupts that notify the mission computing applications to receive the incoming data.

-Sensor Proxies: Mission computing systems must process data to and from many types of aircraft sensors, including Global Position System (GPS), Inertial Navigation Set (INS), and Forward Looking Infrared Radar.
+• Sensor Proxies: Mission computing systems must process data to and from many types of aircraft sensors, including Global Position System (GPS), Inertial Navigation Set (INS), and Forward Looking Infrared Radar.
 To decouple the details of sensor communication from the applications, Sensor Proxy objects are created for each sensor on the aircraft.
 When I/O interrupts occur, data from a sensor is given to an appropriate Sensor Proxy.
 Each Sensor Proxy object demarshals the incoming data and notifies I/O Facade objects that depend on the sensor's data.
 Since modern aircraft can be equipped with hundreds of sensors, a large number of Sensor Proxy objects may exist in the system.

-I/O Facade: I/O Facades represent objects that depend on data from one or more Sensor Proxies.
+• I/O Facade: I/O Facades represent objects that depend on data from one or more Sensor Proxies.
 I/O Facade objects use data from Sensor Proxies to provide higher-level views to other application objects.
 For instance, the aircraft position computed by an I/O Facade is used by the navigation and weapon release subsystems.

 The push-driven model described above is commonly used in many real-time environments, such as industrial process control systems and military command/control systems.
 One positive consequence of this push-driven model is the efficient and predictable execution of operations.
-For instance, I/O Facades only execute when their event dependencies are satisfied, i.e., when they are called by Sensor Proxies.
+For instance, I/O Facades only execute when their event dependencies are satisfied (i.e., when they are called by Sensor Proxies).

-In contrast, using a pull-driven model to design mission control applications would require I/O Facades that actively acquire data from the Sensor Proxies.
-If data was not available to be pulled, the calling I/O Facade would need to block awaiting a result.
+In contrast, using a pull-driven model to design the mission control application would require I/O Facades that actively acquire data from the Sensor Proxies.
+If the data was not available to be pulled, the calling I/O Facade would need to block awaiting a result.
 In order for the I/O Facade to pull, the system must allocate additional threads to allow the application to make progress while the I/O Facade task is blocked.
-However, adding threads to the system has many negative consequences, such as increased context switching overhead, synchronization complexity, and complex real-time thread scheduling policies.
+However, adding threads to the system has many negative consequences (such as increased context switching overhead, synchronization complexity, and complex real-time thread scheduling policies).
 Conversely, by using the push model, blocking is largely alleviated, which reduces the need for additional threads.
 Therefore, this paper focuses on the push model.

-3.5 Drawbacks with Conventional Avionics Architectures
+2.5 Drawbacks with Conventional Avionics Architectures